amboulouma/pyblockchain/README.md

 # Python Blockchain

-A decentralized blockchain developped with Python, Flask,
+A decentralized blockchain developped with Python and Flask.

 ## Install requirements